Baby Buggy Bunny: Legacy

-Baby-Face Finister's mugshot appears as a background cameo in Space Jam, along with other Bugs Bunny villains Rocky and Mugsy, in addition to The Looney Tunes Show episode "It's a Handbag".
+Baby-Face Finster's mugshot appears as a background cameo in Space Jam, along with other Bugs Bunny villains Rocky and Mugsy.
+It also appears in The Looney Tunes Show episode "It's a Handbag."

 The plot of the critically panned 2006 comedy film Little Man was similar enough to Baby Buggy Bunny to earn a Golden Raspberry Award for Worst Remake or Rip-off.
 Animation blog Cartoon Brew noted at least three jokes from Baby Buggy Bunny used in Little Man.